-Dr. June Madsen Clausen is Chair and Associate Professor of the Department of Psychology and the director of the Foster Care Research Group at the University of San Francisco.
+Dr. June Madsen Clausen is Chair and Professor of the Department of Psychology and the director of the Foster Care Research Group at the University of San Francisco.
 She teaches courses in Abnormal Psychology, Child Psychopathology, Advanced Research Methods, Child Maltreatment, and Psychology Fieldwork.
 Her research interests are in the field of child maltreatment.
 She is a licensed psychologist with a clinical practice in San Jose; her clinical expertise is in evaluation and treatment of trauma.

 Rosana Aguilar is the Lab Manager for the Foster Care Research Group.
 Rosana’s

 involvement with the Foster Care Research Group (FCRG) initiated in 2000 as a

 volunteer Junior Research Assistant while completing her undergraduate